-At Hempstead Farm the general public are encouraged to visit on our open days and we have instigated plans to develop an environment that is both informative and pleasurable to visitors.
-In addition to raising awareness to the plight suffered by some equines in this country access to the public also raises much needed revenue to be used towards the care of our residents.
+At Hempstead Farm, the general public is encouraged to visit on our open days and we have instigated plans to develop an environment that is both informative and pleasurable to visitors.
+In addition to raising awareness to the plight suffered by some equines in this country access to the public also raises much-needed revenue to be used towards the care of our residents.
 It is essential that we make the Trust desirable to visitors in the hope that they will return again and recommend others to visit.

 How You Can Make A Difference

 £15 buys horse mix to feed a horse for 1 week

 £30 buys a stable rug for a pony

 £60 buys hay to feed a donkey for 1 month